KFPilot/KFTurboControlServer/README.md

 ### Bot logic and command flow
 - Each bot instance reads its configuration from the `config.json` file, which specifies its valid hostnames, channels, and roles.
-- When a command is received:
+- When a message / command is received:
   1. The bot checks if the message comes from a whitelisted channel (`valid_channelIDs`).
   2. It verifies if the user has the required role (`valid_roleIDs`).
   3. It validates the hostname argument in the command against the server's own hostname or the keyword `all`.